 Bids by Hindu Undivided Families or HUFs, in the individual name of the Karta.
-The Bidder should specify that the Bid is being made in the name of the HUF in the Bid cum Application Form as follows: "Name of sole or First Bidder: XYZ Hindu Undivided Family applying through XYZ, where XYZ is the name of the Karta".
-Bids by HUFs may be considered at par with Bids from individuals.
+The Bidder were required to specify that the Bid is being made in the name of the HUF in the Bid cum Application Form as follows: "Name of sole or First Bidder: XYZ Hindu Undivided Family applying through XYZ, where XYZ is the name of the Karta".
+Bids by HUFs were considered at par with Bids from individuals.